Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 GABA puts the brakes on brain activity when needed and has been characterized as “nature’s Valium.”

-It’s essential for feeling happy and relaxed and low GABA is associated with anxiety and panic attacks.
-(6)
+It’s essential for feeling happy and relaxed, so it’s not surprising that a low GABA level is associated with anxiety and panic attacks.

-Serotonin is the brain chemical tied closely to happiness.
+Serotonin is the neurotransmitter tied closely to happiness.

 One of the most common side effects of both anxiety and caffeine consumption is insomnia.

-In fact, caffeine-induced sleep disorder is a recognized mental disorder.
+In fact, caffeine-induced sleep disorder is a recognized psychiatric disorder.
 (9)

 If anxious thoughts make you restless at night, caffeine can compound the problem.